 - Animals To Look For On Our Antarctica Cruise

 - In Rob's Words, How The 7th Continent Shaped Out Adventures

 Best Time to Visit: We visit in December, which is the southern hemisphere's summer.
 As Ushuaia's warmest month, it will average 9.6 °C/49.3 °F. Once near the Antarctic Peninsula, average temperatures are barely above freezing.
 Being the continent's northernmost point, the peninsula has the most moderate climate and increased participation, but also the fiercest winds, with gusts up to 200 mph.

 Time Zone: Antarctica sits on all time zones, but we'll be in the Northern Peninsula (GMT-03:00).

-For Argentina, our departure point, Americans, Australians, and EU citizens do not need a visa.
+Visas: For Argentina, the most common departure point, Americans, Australians, and EU citizens do not need a visa.
 Canadians must pay a reciprocity fee online in advance, then travel with a printed copy of their payment receipt.
 For more info, click here.
 As no country owns Antarctica, no visa is required.